networkdavit/api_mongo_express/README.md

 * Make a request to http://localhost:6000/post
 * If you get 200 OK and {"posts": []} as a result, everything was successul
 * From there you can edit the app based on your needs
+* If you want to seed your post database with some random information, run node post_seed.js in the seed folder, click "y" to delete all previous recrods or anything else to just add data without deleting anything
 ## Authors

 Contributors names and contact info